Wine Fight FAQ's & Contact

-This most famous of wine fights in the Rioja region of Spain is held on the 29th of June each year which is the day of the patron saint San Pedro.
+The famous battle of the wine in the Rioja region of Spain is held on the 29th of June each year which is the day of the patron saint San Pedro.

 How long does the Wine Fight last?

-This awesome wine throwing fiesta starts around 7am in the morning when people head out of Haro town by foot, car or local bus transfer up to the side of the cliffs of Bilibio (about 4kms out of town).
+The wine fight starts around 7am in the morning when people head out of Haro town by foot, car or local bus transfer up to the cliffs of Bilibio (5kms out of town).
 With zero rules, wine is then thrown about with reckless abandon in an orgy of red wine soaked fun.
-Usually lasting for a couple of hours there is no official start or end time for the festivities although most people will spend an hour or so soaking their mates and other people before heading back into town for showering/swimming and more partying.
-Locals tend to also enjoy campfires and bbq's on the plateau just below where the wine fight is held straight after the event.
+Usually lasting for a couple of hours there is no official start or end time for the festivities although most people will spend an hour or so soaking their mates and other people before heading back to town for showering/swimming and more partying.
+Locals enjoy campfires and bbq's on the plateau just below where the wine fight is held straight after the event.

-Part of an annual fiesta in the town of Haro, the Wine Fight itself is actually only one event from of a full program of festivities and cultural projects that form an entire week-long fiesta.
-The entire town gets involved and small children to the elderly out and about in the streets from morning to..well to morning again.
+Part of an annual fiesta in the town of Haro, the Wine Fight itself is actually only one event from of a full program of festivities and cultural projects that form an entire week-long celebration.
+The whole town gets involved in some way and small children to the elderly are out and about in the streets from morning to..well to morning again.

 There are parades and theatrical performances, cooking competitions and displays, local awards and music along with many more outdoor and indoor social events.
 The streets resonate with music, song and dance.